 Suzanne Jones litigates complex first- and third-party coverage disputes on behalf of insurance companies in state and federal courts across the country and is responsible for developing, researching and executing litigation strategies from the initial stage of a claim through dispositive motion practice and, if necessary, trial.
 Suzanne's experience ranges from declaratory judgment actions, breach of contract actions, direct actions and extra-contractual and bad faith actions.
 She is experienced in deposing and defending corporate witnesses, fact witnesses and expert witnesses in lawsuits involving insurance disputes.

 Suzanne also routinely counsels clients on risk management and insurance coverage issues under a variety of insurance policies, including general liability, professional liability, directors and officers liability, errors and omissions, fiduciary liability, employment practices liability, homeowners' policies and auto policies.

 Ms. Jones joined Hinshaw & Culbertson LLP in September of 2008.
 While in law school, she was a judicial extern clerk for the Honorable Earl Carroll, U.S. District Court, Arizona in 2007.

 Ms. Jones is actively involved in the American Bar Association.
-She is a web editor for the ABA's Woman Advocate Committee.

 - American Bar Association